Are you an adviser? Go to Unbiased Pro

 • If your ISA allowance is inherited when you pass away, it may be subject to inheritance tax, depending on the beneficiary.

-Which ISA should I open?
+Cash ISA vs stocks and shares ISA, which should I open?

-First introduced in 1999 by then-chancellor, Gordon Brown, ISAs have become increasingly popular in the decades since.
+First introduced in 1999 by then-Chancellor, Gordon Brown, ISAs have become increasingly popular in the decades since.

 Savers appreciate tax-free interest and gains, and for many, stocks and shares ISAs are a way to become familiar with the stock market.